strongbugman/apiman/README.md

   pattern: '^\d+$'
 ```

-or just use json body for rich format
+or just use body data for rich format

 ## Examples